heylookltsme/secretsanta/README.md

 - Get API credentials and a phone number from https://www.twilio.com/

-- Replace the contents of `config-example.js` with your twilio credentials
+- Replace the contents of `config-example.js` with your twilio credentials and rename it `config.js`

-- Replace the contents of `people-example.js` with the folks in your secret santa
+- Replace the contents of `people-example.js` with the folks in your secret santa and rename it `people.js`

-- Run `node src/secretsanta.js > secret-santa-assignments.txt`.
-Et viola!
+- Run `npm run santa-test` or `yarn run santa-test` to do a dry run (i.e., no texts will be sent) of the generator to verify it's working.
+You'll see the assignments output.

-That will generate and text the assignments to everyone.
-You'll also have a backup list in `secret-santa-assignments.txt` in case you absolutely need it.
-But no peeking!!
+- Run `npm run santa` or `yarn run santa` to text the assignments to everyone in your group.
+You will not see the assignments.
+The assignments will be saved to a file, `secret-santa-assignments.txt` just in case you absolutely need it.
+But no peeking! ;p